• Skip to main content

 Other members of Group Management Team

 For members of Group Management Team who are residents in Sweden, the retirement age is 62 or 65.
 All Swedish members are covered by the Swedish standard retirement plan for white-collar employees (ITP plan) on salary up to 30 times the income base amount.
 In addition, for some of the members, the Company also pays a pension premium amounting to a maximum of 35 percent of fixed salary above 30 times the income base amount.
-Members of Group Management Team, who is resident abroad, is covered by a defined benefit pension plan with a normal retirement age of 65.
+Two members of Group Management Team, who are resident abroad, are covered by a defined benefit pension plan with a normal retirement age of 65.
 Annual variable salary is capped at 50 percent of the fixed salary in the calculation of retirement benefits.

 Other employment conditions